victorhph8/zTSkut/README.md

 ## Running tests

-Basic tests are provided to check that the web app loads correctly, the prediction endpoint works with a valid CSV file, and invalid numerical inputs are handled properly.
+Basic tests are provided to check that the web app loads correctly, the prediction endpoint works with a valid CSV file and invalid numerical inputs are handled properly.

 From the repository root, run: